LTSA gives high priority to preserving the extensive collection of historic land title and survey records.

 LTSA recognizes the value of historic records and is committed to their preservation while ensuring wider access.
 Since 2005, we have invested over $18M in the various technology, equipment and personnel required to ensure these records are available for the benefit of all British Columbians for generations to come.

 Land records of various types dating from the earliest days of BC’s settlement to the present are in the LTSA’s care.
 There are plans, maps, letters, documents, certificates, registers, indices, books, and more.
-The records exist in a range of formats, including historic records in original paper form, microfilm copies, and electronic records.
+The historic records exist in a range of formats, including paper and electronic.

 Researchers refer to the records to obtain a wide variety of information including title, plan or other reference numbers, names, boundary descriptions and descriptions of rights that have been granted or reserved.

-Much of the information in the LTSA’s historical records are not accessible elsewhere and, therefore, protection of these records are critical.
+Much of the information in LTSA’s historical records are not accessible elsewhere and, therefore, protection of these records is critical.